ukhsa-collaboration/PHEindicatormethods/cran-comments.md

 ## Updates

-* Package maintainer has a new contact email address due to organisational changes - contact details have been updated in DESCRIPTION file and maintainer still has access to the previous email to confirm the change until at least September 2022.
+* Package maintainer has a new email address domain name due to organisational changes - contact details have been updated in DESCRIPTION file and maintainer still has access to the previous email to confirm the change until at least September 2022.
 * GitHub Actions Continuous Integration implemented on Git repo.
 * Expired web URLs have been updated in documentation.
 * Three new functions have been added to support funnel plot statistics.